splunk/observability-workshop/README.md

 # streaming-analytics-workshop
 Files used for creation of workshop instances, useful tools and anything else!

 Install Multipass for your OS - https://multipass.run/.
-On a Mac you can also install via brew e.g. `brew install multipass`
+On a Mac you can also install via brew e.g. `brew cask install multipass`

 Launch the Multipass instance which will run Kubernetes e.g.